-Just as having a wide variety of clothes makes it more tempting to grab some fresh clothes out of the wardrobe rather than to take care of the laundry you’ve already amassed, having lots of dishes makes it more tempting to grab a new bowl or spoon out of the cupboard than deal with those already ‘soaking’ in the sink.
-And while soaking for a little while can help you cut down on using harsh detergents by softening baked-on food, it’s not great when you’re cutlery starts to rust!
+Having a wide variety of clothes makes it more tempting to grab fresh clothes out of the wardrobe than to take care of the laundry you’ve amassed.
+Likewise, having lots of dishes makes it more tempting to grab a new bowl or spoon instead of dealing with those already ‘soaking’ in the sink.
+And while soaking for a little while can help you cut down on using harsh detergents by softening baked-on food, it’s not good when you’re cutlery starts to rust!

-My husband came up with a great idea to combat this tendency of ours, putting away all of our excess crockery and cutlery, so that we had one set each.
-When guests came over, we could easily access the other settings, but for day-to-day use, this encouraged us to quickly do the dishes after each meal – or at the very least, before the next one!
+My husband came up with a great idea, putting away all of our excess crockery and cutlery, so that we had one set each.
+When guests came over, we could easily access the other settings, but for day-to-day use, this encouraged us to quickly do the dishes after each meal.
+(Or at the very least, before the next one!)
 Rather than looking for ‘a mug’ to fill with coffee, I began using ‘my mug’.

 For the love of books

-More importantly, getting rid of the books that didn’t really reflect me and that were just taking up space has allowed me to more properly store the books that I truly love.
+Getting rid of the books that didn’t really reflect me and were just taking up space has allowed me to properly store the books I truly love.

-As a book lover, I of course love book shops, and one of my favourites was absolutely crammed with books – even the basement was filled with books in every nook and cranny.
+As a book lover, I of course love book shops.
+One of my favourites was crammed with books.
+Even the basement was filled with books in every nook and cranny.
 So many, the shelves were double-stacked and books were piled on the floor.

 That’s not how I want my books to become.

-I used to think I wanted the book-stuffed house, but now I realise, the few books I saw stacked up in that cart, carefully wrapped in a plastic shopping bag, were much better looked after.
+I used to think I wanted a book-stuffed house.
+Now, I realise, the few books I saw stacked up in that cart, carefully wrapped in a plastic shopping bag, were much better looked after.

-Being grateful for what you have doesn’t mean loving stuff indiscriminately for stuff’s sake.
-It means acknowledging the natural and human resources that go into any product, and treating it with the respect that will make it last a long time and serve its purpose (and also, save you money).
+Being grateful for what you have doesn’t mean loving stuff indiscriminately.
+It means acknowledging the natural and human resources that go into any product.
+Treating it with the respect that will make it last a long time and serve its purpose (and also, save you money).

-As the women’s responses in the survey above demonstrate, money is often a factor in deciding whether or not we should hang onto something.
-We refuse to discard something we bought or were given, even if we don’t like it or it doesn’t meet our needs, simply because it cost money.
+As the responses in the survey above demonstrate, money is often a factor in deciding whether or not we should hang onto something.
+We refuse to discard something we bought or were given, even if we don’t like it or need it.
+Simply because it cost money.

 This, to me, is an unhelpful outcome of a poverty mindset.
 When you truly have very little resources, it makes sense to hold on to what you can.
-And the mindset that many of our grandparents had – holding on to parts that could be used to repair things, or items that might come in handy – also makes sense.
-But hoarding shoes that you don’t like when you have plenty that you do, or, even worse, shoes that don’t fit you doesn’t save you money.
+And the mindset many of our grandparents had – holding on to parts that could be used to repair things, or that might come in handy – also makes sense.
+But hoarding shoes you don’t like, or, even worse, shoes that don’t fit you, when you have plenty of others doesn’t save you money.
 In fact, you’re spending money on maintaining them.